iCandyLabs/management/README.md

 7. The `create-server` command doesn't run any scripts for you, it just creates a new server based on the given template.

+8. The `scripts` section is admittedly poorly named, since each "script" is really a collection of files to copy and scripts to run remotely.
+Couldn't think of a better word for it though that wasn't too far out there or knee deep in strange analogies.
+I'd love some suggestions.

 #### Example Scripts

 If you wanted to install Ruby 2 in your setup phase, you might add